DorianOliveira/JsonRender-JS/index.md

 ---
 # JSON RENDER JS PLUGIN

-This is a simple JS Plugin to render JSON Content, using just HTML + Javascript.
+This is a simple JS Plugin to render JSON Content, using just pure and simple HTML + Javascript.

 ## Getting Started